ESPN taking Rachel Nichols off its NBA programming

 Nichols also confirmed the move on her Instagram page.
 Sports Business Journal was the first to report it.

 ESPN will have a new daily NBA show that will premiere sometime before the regular season begins in October.
-Roberts also will be responsible for revamping and finding a host for the network’s ”NBA Countdown” show with Maria Taylor’s departure to NBC.
+Roberts also will be responsible for revamping and finding a host for the network’s “NBA Countdown” show, given Maria Taylor’s departure to NBC.

 Nichols, who has more than a year remaining on her contract, has been an integral part of ESPN’s NBA coverage since she returned to the network in 2016.
 “The Jump” started in February that year and went from airing only during the season to a nearly year-round fixture.
 She also was the sideline reporter for most of ESPN’s top national games this season.